The history of St Helena is fascinating and touches many aspects of world history.

-The island’s remote location meant it was used as a place of exile for key prisoners, including some 6 000 Boers, Chief Dinizulu, Bahraini princes and, of course, Napoleon, who died on St Helena.
+The island’s remote location meant it was used as a place of exile for key prisoners, including some 6 000 Boers, King Dinizulu, Bahraini princes and, of course, Napoleon, who died on St Helena.
 The island also played an important role during the abolition of slavery.

 This heritage provides a significant legacy of fortifications, remains, historic buildings, and what has been described as “the quintessential Atlantic port” – Jamestown.

 St Helena is an island of volcanic origin and is now a British Overseas Territory in the South Atlantic Ocean.
 The territory consists of the island of Saint Helena, and the dependencies of Ascension Island and Tristan da Cunha.
 The island has a history of over 500 years since it was discovered by the Portuguese navigator João da Nova, on his voyage home from India.
 He named it “Saint Helena”, as 21st May was the birthday of Helena, mother of the Emperor Constantine the Great.
 Britain’s second oldest colony, one of the most isolated islands in the world, was for several centuries of vital strategic importance to ships sailing to Europe from the Far East, to take on essential stores and leave sick crew members to recover in its healthy climate.
 In the 19th Century it played a huge and largely unrecognised role as a vital refuge for liberated African slaves.
 Since 1815, the British have also used the island as a place of exile, most notably for Napoleon Bonaparte, Dinizulu kaCetshwayo and over 6 000 Boer prisoners.